cedana/cedana/docs/plugins.md

 Notice the `LATEST VERSION` column shows `local` for locally built plugins.

-Instead of depending on current directory, you can also specify the paths to search for local plugins by setting the `CEDANA_PLUGINS_LOCAL_SEARCH_PATH` (paths are colon-separated just like the `PATH` env var).
+Instead of depending on current directory, you can also specify the paths to search for locally built plugins by setting the `CEDANA_PLUGINS_LOCAL_SEARCH_PATH` (paths are colon-separated just like the `PATH` env var).
 This is a convenience for developers who are working on multiple plugins at once.

 ### Install a plugin